Lemon Cake with Lemon Frosting

 Make cake:

-Carefully remove pan from microwave.
 Run a small knife between the cake and the edges of the pan.
 Cool cake in pan on rack for five to 10 minutes.
 Remove cake from pan.
 Cool completely on rack.

-Repeat with the second filled cake pan.
+Repeat with the second cake pan.

 Make frosting: